Young Harris College - University of Georgia Beekeeping Institute

 Welcome to the YHC-UGA Beekeeping Institute webpage!

-Synopsis of the Institute
+- A synopsis of the Beekeeping Institute

 The UGA Honey Bee Program offers an annual Georgia beekeeping event in cooperation with Young Harris College.
 It is an amalgam of information dissemination (lectures, workshops & demonstrations) from esteemed local, regional, national and international beekeeping practitioners, authors, & researchers, hands-on training classes, beekeeping and honey judging certification programs, exam preparation classes, practical and written certification exam administrations, a distinguished regional honey show, multiple awards programs, and a renowned dinner party.